 What's the Difference Between EPO and PPO Dental Plans?

 Shopping for dental insurance in Michigan, or have dental coverage through your employer?
-This explains how Blue Cross Blue Shield of Michigan's Blue DentalSM plans work so you can choose the best one for you and your family.
+This explains how Blue Cross Blue Shield of Michigan's Blue DentalSM plans work so you can choose the best dental health coverage for you and your family.

 EPO vs. PPO